joshhus/blockchain-sw-25/howto/console-deploy-k8-firewall.md

 If you are deploying the platform on LinuxONE on s390x, replace `amd64` in the image tag with `s390x` {: important}

 After you download the images, you must change the image tags to refer to your Docker registry.
-Replace `<LOCAL_REGISTRY>` with the url of your local registry and run the following commands:
+Replace `<LOCAL_REGISTRY>` with the URL of your local registry and run the following commands:
 ```
 docker tag cp.icr.io/cp/ibp-operator:2.5.0-20200825-amd64 <LOCAL_REGISTRY>/ibp-operator:2.5.0-20200825-amd64
 docker tag cp.icr.io/cp/ibp-init:2.5.0-20200825-amd64 <LOCAL_REGISTRY>/ibp-init:2.5.0-20200825-amd64